redpencilio/fragmentation-producer-service/README.md

 As a parameter, the CLI tool expects a file containing the dataset which should be fragmented.

-Currently, the CLI tool supports two different types of input datasets:
+Currently, the CLI tool supports three different types of input datasets:

 -   A `.csv` dataset.
 When using a csv file as input dataset, the provided json configuration file should contain how the different csv fields should be mapped to RDF predicates.
+-   An index dump of the IPFS Search engine (https://ipfs-search.com/) which can retrieved from https://github.com/ipfs-search/ipfs-search-extractor.
+When using this type of dataset you can sepcify the predicates which should be used in the json config file.
 -   A standard text-file.
 When using a standard text file as input dataset, the CLI tool will parse each line as a seperate resource and use the contents of the line as object values for a specified predicate in the json configuration file.

 The json configuration file should always contain the following key/value pairs: